-The City of Washington
+City of Washington

 History

-The City of Washington's moment in history came the night of February 15, 1898.
-Because of deteriorating relations between the U.S. and Spain over the rebellion in Cuba, the USS Maine was moored in Havana Harbor to protect American interests.
-That night the Maine exploded.
-The City of Washington was moored close by and suffered damage to her awnings and deck houses by flying debris.
-Her crew assisted in the rescue of the Maine survivors.
+City of Washington's moment in history came the night of February 15, 1898.
+Due to deteriorating relations between the U.S. and Spain over the rebellion in Cuba, the USS Maine was moored in Havana Harbor to protect American interests.
+When USS Maine exploded, City of Washington was close by and suffered damage to its awnings and deck houses from flying debris.
+The steamship's crew assisted in the rescue of Maine's surviving sailors and treated the wounded onboard their ship.
+During the resulting Spanish-American War, City of Washington was used as a transport ship carrying troops.

 Archaeology